braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/silent_push_notifications.md

 Silent notifications are available through our [Messaging RESTful API][2].
 You need only set the `send_to_sync` flag to `true` within the [Android Push Object][3].
 You should ensure there are no `title` or `alert` fields set within the [Android Push Object][3] as it will cause errors when `send_to_sync` is set to `true`.
 You can however still include data `extras` within the [Android Push Object][3].

 Silent notifications are also available within the dashboard.
-In order to send a silent notification, you need only to ensure the title and body fields of the notification are blank as pictured below:
+To send a silent notification, you need only to ensure the title and body fields of the notification are blank as pictured below:

 ![Android Silent Push Example][6]